stefanbirkner/lib-parent/README.md

 The common parent POM of Stefan Birkner's Java libraries.
 This POM

-* sets the current version for all standard plugins and configures
+* sets the current version for all standard plugins
-* provides configuration for a two step release
+* provides configuration for a simple release workflow
+* adds plugins that I always use

 The POM is published under the
 [MIT license](http://opensource.org/licenses/MIT).